Table of Contents

 - Move

-with the current window size (right - left + 1
+s[right]tochar_setand updatemax_lengthwith the current window size (right - left + 1).

 - Move